DoctorKhan/The-Cosmic-Game-Book/src/25_advanced_curriculum/50_religious_shortfalls.md

 ### Misinterpretation and Corruption

-From the perspective of the Cosmic Game, institutionalized Christianity represents the most significant co-opting of a "Family Protocol."
-The original teachings of Jesus, which focused on direct, unmediated connection to the divine ("the Kingdom of heaven is within you") and radical love, were transformed into an "Engine Protocol" of control.
+From the perspective of the Cosmic Game, institutionalized Christianity represents the most significant co-opting of a "Kin Protocol."
+The original teachings of Jesus, which focused on direct, unmediated connection to the divine ("the Kingdom of heaven is within you") and radical love, were transformed into an "Machine Protocol" of control.
 This shift was solidified after the teachings were adopted by the Roman Empire, creating a "False Hierarchy" of priests, bishops, and popes who became intermediaries for salvation.

 The core message of personal gnosis, or direct knowledge of God, was deemed heretical.
 Groups like the Gnostics, who taught that the material world was a construct of a lesser being and that salvation came through esoteric insight, were systematically persecuted.
 This reflects the "War on Magic," a campaign by the Reges to eliminate consciousness technologies that could lead to sovereignty.
 The emphasis shifted from living the teachings of Christ to worshipping him as a distant authority figure, a classic sign of the "Worship Imperative" installed by the Reges.

 ### The Proper Understanding

-The original teachings of Jesus were a "consciousness technology" designed to reactivate the "Family Protocol" within a populace running on control-based software.
+The original teachings of Jesus were a "consciousness technology" designed to reactivate the "Kin Protocol" within a populace running on control-based software.
 Key concepts can be reinterpreted as follows:

 - **The Kingdom of God Within:** This refers to the "Player View" or "Observer" consciousness—a state of awareness that is sovereign from external programming.
 - **Love Thine Enemy:** This is an advanced technique for "Current Cancellation," neutralizing karmic patterns and breaking free from the binary "us vs. them" thinking installed by the Reges.